 A big part of Colin’s real estate path, and in particular, with Mynd, has been an open sharing of knowledge, advice and ideas between Colin (and Doug) with like-minded innovators in real estate.
 It’s not only proven to be a great way to get a fresh set of eyes, it’s also been a nice sort of mutual admiration society and a conduit for attracting amazing talent, a number of whom followed Colin and Doug from Waypoint to Mynd.

 To know Colin is to understand how much he values every opportunity to help other people thrive.
 Here’s his take on the subject:

 “The chance to transform residential real estate investing for the individual owner and investor is a once-in-a-lifetime thing.
 It’s also an opportunity to have a real, positive impact on people, not least of which is providing affordable, quality housing.
 Anything we do has to have that positive impact, otherwise we just won’t do it.
 It’s kind of that simple for Doug and I, and why he and I believe in valuing people above all.
 Exactly the same reason I support Wildlife Works Carbon, which is working to conserve more than a million acres of African forest, and Rainforest Capital, whose mission is to protect the Panama rainforest.”

-Colin holds multiple patents in Artificial Intelligence, has earned a spot on Goldman Sachs Top 100 Most Innovative Entrepreneurs and was awarded the Ernst & Young Entrepreneur of the Year.
-He holds a BS in Mechanical Engineering from U.C.
-Berkeley.
-Colin has a passion for rainforest conservation, having created a 10,000 acre nature preserve in Panama.
+Colin has multiple patents in Artificial Intelligence and he developed pioneering airplane brake solution for Boeing.
+He earned a spot on Goldman Sachs Top 100 Most Innovative Entrepreneurs and was awarded the Ernst & Young Entrepreneur of the Year.
+Colin is the former CIO of Starwood Waypoint (NYSE: SWAY) and earned a BA from Berkeley.
+If money were no object, Colin would transform Amazon rainforest into a nature preserve.